 North Bank Park

-This park at 311 West Long Street, site of the old pumphouse for the Ohio State Penitentiary, was dedicated on July 16, 2005.
-Funding for the park came from the state of Ohio’s and city of Columbus’ capital budgets, with the land being donated by AEP.
+North Bank Park is the site of the old pumphouse for the Ohio State Penitentiary.
+The park was dedicated on July 16, 2005.
+Funding for the park came from the State of Ohio and the City of Columbus, with the land being donated by AEP.
+The park is also home to North Bank Park Pavilion, a contemporary event venue that offers stunning views of downtown Columbus.

-Major events in the development of Columbus and its downtown have touched the site that became North Bank Park.
-The park, which sits just southeast of the spot where the Scioto and Olentangy rivers converge, is steeped in the city’s heritage.
+• Major Events in History: The park, which sits just southeast of the spot where the Scioto and Olentangy rivers converge, is steeped in the city’s heritage.
+Check out more about the history below.

 Location